 Analytical Cubism

-The analytical cubism art movement development is from 1910 to 1912.
+The analytical cubism art movement developed is from 1910 to 1912.
 During this period, Picasso and Brague painted similar paintings and styles that are almost indistinguishable.

 Here is some information on the analytical cubism:

-- Breaking down the form – Both artists show the breaking down or analyze the form they are painting.
+- Breaking down the form – Both artists show the breaking down or analysis of the form they are painting.

 - Sculptural effect – Many of their paintings almost appear like sculptures in nature.

-- Monochromatic color scale – They simplified their color schemes and used a monochromatic color scaled, favoring colors like color hues of tans, brown, gray, cream, green or blue.
+- Monochromatic color scale – They simplified their color schemes and used a monochromatic color scale, favoring colors like color hues of tans, brown, gray, cream, green, or blue.

 - The form was most important – They used these monochromatic colors as they did not want to distract from their primary objective, which was the structure of the form they were painting.